Baked Fish In Foil With Vegetables

 Ingredients

-• 1 large fish fillet I used walleye but any fillet is great!
+• 1 large fish fillet I used walleye but any white fillet is fine

 • vegetable oil